buildAdvanced5-6 hours

 How this shows up on a resume or college app

-I built an AI-powered app for a real user and made it reliable: I wrote an evaluation set of normal and adversarial test cases, found where the model failed, decided what 'reliable enough' meant, and hardened the worst failure modes.
-I learned that wiring an AI into a product is the easy part; making a non-deterministic system trustworthy enough for a real person to depend on is the actual work.
+I built an AI app for a real user and made it dependable: I wrote a list of normal and deliberately sneaky test questions, found where the AI failed, decided how right it had to be, and fixed the worst breaks.
+I learned that connecting an AI into a product is the easy part, and that making something unpredictable trustworthy enough for a real person to rely on is the actual work.

 The plan